-1. Click CONFIGURE > Network Connections > Network Interfaces
+1. Click CONFIGURE > Network Connections > Network Interfaces.

-2. Click the expand arrow to the right of the interface you wish to modify.
+2. Click the expand arrow to the right of the interface you want to modify.

 - 3. Click Enabled. - 4.
-To change the interface media setting, click the Edit button and edit the media settings as needed and click Apply.
+To change the interface media setting, click the Edit button and edit the media settings as required, then click Apply.